saahirfoux/GraphQL/README.md

 npm run dev</pre>

 Runs the server in the development mode.<br />
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
-The server will automatically redirect you to the GraphIQL at '/challenge'
 <br />
 You will also see any lint errors in the console.